Property FW, differentiable structures, and smoothability of singular actions: Introduction

+The purpose of this paper is to show that the situation is very different provided that the acting group $\Gamma$ has \emph{Kazhdan's property} $(T)$ (in fact the weaker \emph{property} $\fw$, whose definition is recalled below).
+In this case, we obtain a smoothability criterion of broad generality, that holds for actions on closed manifolds of arbitrary dimension.

 Recall that a countable group $\Gamma$ is a \emph{Kazhdan group} (or has \emph{Kazhdan's property} $(T)$) if every isometric affine action of $\Gamma$ on a Hilbert space has a fixed point.
-Even if this is not the original definition, it is equivalent after the Delorme--Guichardet theorem.
+This was not Kazhdan's original definition, but it is equivalent thanks to Delorme--Guichardet theorem.
 (See \cite{kazhdan} as a general reference on property $(T)$.)
-In fact, our results are based on a property weaker than property $(T)$, namely the \emph{fixed point property for walls} $\fw$, named after Barnhill--Chatterji \cite{BC} and extensively studied by Cornulier \cite{Cor-FM,Cor-FWsurvey} (see also \cite{CanCor} for a recent application to birational dynamics).
-To recall its definition, let~$\G$ be a countable group acting on a set $X$.
-A subset $A\subset X$ is said to be \emph{commensurated} if the symmetric difference $g(A) \triangle A$ is finite for every $g\in \G$.
-It is said to be \emph{transfixed} if there exists a $\G$-invariant subset $B\subset X$ such that $A\triangle B$ is finite.
+To recall the definition of property $\fw$, let~$\G$ be a countable group acting on a set $X$.
+A subset $A\subset X$ is said to be \emph{commensurated} if the symmetric difference $g(A) \triangle A$ is finite for every element $g\in \G$.
+A subset $A\subset X$ is said to be \emph{transfixed} if there exists a $\G$-invariant subset $B\subset X$ such that $A\triangle B$ is finite.
 A group $\G$ has \emph{property $\fw$} if for every $\G$-action, every commensurated subset is transfixed.
-Property $\fw$ is equivalent to a fixed point property for actions on $\operatorname{CAT}(0)$ cube complexes, and admits various other equivalent definitions, for which we refer to~\cite{Cor-FWsurvey}.
-Property $(T)$ implies property $\fw$ (see \cite[p.
-3]{Cor-FWsurvey}).
+Property $\fw$ is named after Barnhill--Chatterji \cite{BC} and has been extensively studied by Cornulier \cite{Cor-FM,Cor-FWsurvey} (see also \cite{CanCor} for a recent application to birational dynamics).
+It is equivalent to a fixed point property for actions on $\operatorname{CAT}(0)$ cube complexes, and admits various other equivalent definitions, for which we refer to~\cite{Cor-FWsurvey}.
+Property $(T)$ implies property $\fw$ (see \cite[p.\ 3]{Cor-FWsurvey}).

-For any real $r\in[1,\infty]$ we will denote by $\dg(M)$ the group of $C^r$ diffeomorphisms of a manifold~$M$, with the convention that when $r$ is not integer, this means functions whose $\lfloor r\rfloor$-th derivative exists and is $(r-\lfloor r\rfloor)$-H\"older continuous.
-We further let $\Omega \mathsf{Diff}^r(M)$ be the group of \emph{countably singular} diffeomorphisms of class $C^r$, defined as the group of all homeomorphisms $g$ of $M$ such that there exists an open subset $U_g\subset M$ whose complement is countable and such that $g$ is a diffeomorphism of class $C^r$ in restriction to $U_g$.